‘Law & Order’ Crew Member Gunned Down While Guarding Set

 A gunman shot and killed a crew member of Law & Order: Organized Crime in Brooklyn early Tuesday morning, police said.

-The 31-year-old victim, a parking enforcement officer, was sitting in a car on set when the gunman approached, opened the door, and shot him multiple times in the neck and head around 5:15 a.m., the New York Daily News reported.
+Police identified the victim as 31-year-old Johnny Pizarro, a parking enforcement officer who was sitting in a car on set when the gunman approached, opened the door, and shot him multiple times in the neck and head around 5:15 a.m., the New York Daily News reported.
 He was declared dead at a hospital around 6 a.m.

-While the victim did have a criminal record, police are unsure whether his past is related to the fatal shooting.
+While Pizarro did have a criminal record, police are unsure whether his past is related to the fatal shooting.
+According to police sources for the New York Post, he had faced domestic violence and marijuana charges, as well as a DWI arrest, but hadn’t been in any legal trouble since 2015, the sources said.

+Police are investigating various potential motives, including whether the shooting was related to a disagreement over parking, as Pizarro was in charge of parking and protecting trucks.

 Residents reported that they heard three shots ring out around the time of the ambush.
 A colleague said that he did not hear an argument break out prior to the shooting.